bagdeabhishek/bagdeabhishek.github.io/homelab.md

 Since this was a headless system I needed a remote desktop server and client to access the desktop over the network.
 I've in the past setup services like TigerVNC but they take a lot of work and hard to set up and get working.
 NoMachine on the other hand simply works.
 You don't have to configure a whole lot of services to get this working.
 Just install it from the official website and you are ready to go.

 ### Jupyter Lab
+I've also added a jupyter lab service which runs jupyter lab 24\*7.
+This is so that I can run quick scripts in an Ipython notebook.
+I also plan to add a decent GPU to my lab so that I can tarin a model on the it.

 This is blog entry is supposed to be sort of running journal for my homelab and I'll keep updating it as I add more services.